Bobbejaanland

 Another large water ride can be found in the Far West village.
 El Rio is Bobbejaanland’s rapid river and the original plans for this ride were impressive.
 This ride should’ve started with a Ferris wheel transporting the boats upwards, followed by a 10-metre drop.
 Unfortunately, the Ferris wheel has never functioned properly, which lead to its removal in 2017.
 What remains is a very tame rapid river with a low excitement rate and limited theming.
 Only worth a ride if there’s no queue.

 The highlights at Bobbejaanland are obviously the thrill rides, but families aren’t forgotten.
 The park is filled with carousels in all shapes and family-friendly (boat) rides.
 Be sure to pay a visit to Kinderland if you’re visiting with young children.
-This is a huge indoor area consisting of platgrounds, slides and a few small-sized attractions.
+This is a huge indoor area consisting of playgrounds, slides and a few small-sized attractions.
 Kinderland may look a bit dated, but I’m sure that it can keep your toddlers entertained for a while.

 It’s always special to read American trip reports about our local amusement parks.
 I still remember what Americans had to say about El Paso Special: they called it the most politically incorrect dark ride of all time.
 And indeed, this ride enables you to shoot innocent Mexicans.
 Señor Trump would probably define it as the Most Tremendous Ride Ever Built and Bobbejaanland seems to agree: they aren’t planning any anti-racist adjustments for the time being.
 Still, this interactive dark ride could use an update.
 The lighting is very simple, the scenes look dated and the audio-animatronics seem to belong in an antique haunted house.